mihirp1998/AlignProp/README.md

 Accelerate will automatically handle multi-GPU setting.
 The code can work on a single GPU, as we automatically handle gradient accumulation as per the available GPUs in the CUDA_VISIBLE_DEVICES environment variable.
 For our experiments, we used 4 A100s- 40GB RAM to run our code.
-If you are using a GPU with a smaller RAM, please edit the [per_gpu_capacity](https://github.com/mihirp1998/DiffAlign/blob/ac0ae6afddad15187bc65727cb151d43cc822ea7/config/align_prop.py#L161) variable accordingly
+If you are using a GPU with a smaller RAM, please edit the [per_gpu_capacity](https://github.com/mihirp1998/DiffAlign/blob/ac0ae6afddad15187bc65727cb151d43cc822ea7/config/align_prop.py#L161) variable accordingly.
+Further if u are bottlenecked by GPU memory, consider using AlignProp with K=1, this will significantly reduce the memroy usage.

 #### Aesthetic Reward model.
 Currently we early stop the code to prevent overfitting, however feel free to play with the `num_epochs` variable as per your needs.